ElementsProject/lightning/doc/lightning-datastore.7.md

 - 1202: The key already exists (and mode said it must not)
 - 1203: The key does not exist (and mode said it must)
 - 1204: The generation was wrong (and generation was specified)
+- 1205: The key has children already.
+- 1206: One of the parents already exists with a value.
 - -32602: invalid parameters

 AUTHOR